- Crescentia alata is a plant species in the Bignoniaceae family and the genus Crescentia with its six species.

 • Antioxidant / Phytochemicals of Bark and Leaves: Phytochemical study of leaves and bark yielded one compound from the leaves, stigmasterol; and three compounds from the bark, vanillic acid, lupeol, and rutin.
 Screening of crude extracts and pure compounds showed antioxidant activity comparable to vitamin E. (see constituents above) (8)

-• Anti-Inflammatory: Study evaluated a methanolic extract for in vivo anti-inflammatory activity on carragenan paw edema in rats.
+• Anti-Inflammatory / Inhibition of Nitric Oxide Synthase: Study evaluated a methanol extract for in vivo anti-inflammatory activity on carrageen paw edema in rats and in vitro on Escherichia coil LS-induced NO production and iNOS expression in J774.A1 macrophage cell line.
 Results showed significant in vivo anti-inflammatory activity at highest dose tested.
-Same extract showed in vitro inhibitory activity on induced NO synthase expression and NO formation in LPS-primed 3774.A1 cells. (see constituents above) (9)
+Same extract showed in vitro inhibitory activity on iNOS synthesis expression and NO formation in LS-primed J774.A1 cells. (see constituents above) (9)